oracle-livelabs/oci/security-experience/activation-cloud-guard/activation-cloud-guard.md

 This lab assumes that you have successfully completed the previous labs in the **Contents** menu on the right.

 ## Task 1: Automatic activation of Cloud Guard
-In the APEX UI you can see which service is not used.
-In this case, you have a completely new OCI tenant, therefore you do not have any security service activated.
-Oracle recommends strongly to activate Cloud Guard as the first step for your OCI onboarding, to have a complete view of your OCI security.
+Oracle recommends strongly to activate Oracle Cloud Guard as the first step for your OCI onboarding, to have a complete view of your OCI security.

+To see if it is enabled in your tenant, log in to your OCI Security dashboard, as you did in the previous lab.

+In case Oracle Cloud Guard is not enabled, follow the next steps:

 1. Go to your security dashboard and click to the section Cloud Guard in the left menu: